divyanshukumarpcm/tripleDESanyfile/README.md

 # tripleDESanyfile
 Aim to develop a DES based encryption method to encrypt any kind of file.
+AND ALSO CONVERTING TO STANDALONE SINGLE APPLICATION FOR WINDOWS, LINUX, MAC OS SEPERATELY.

 IMPLEMENTED ON PYTHON 3.9.2
 Libraries: -